Touch Football Australia

 (e) serving content in accordance with your preferences and previous consumption;

-(g) serving advertising that is suited to your age;
+(f) serving advertising that is suited to your age; and

 5.2 Wherever practicable, TFA will inform you more specifically of the primary purpose of a collection as part of its collection statement, which will be made available to you at the time of the collection.

-5.3 When we collect your Personal Information, your Personal Information will only be used or disclosed for the primary purpose for which it was collected, a related secondary purpose, in accordance with any express or implied consent you grant TFA, to lessen or prevent a threat to an individual or public health or safety or as otherwise lawfully required (e.g. where your Personal Information is requested by a law enforcement agency).
+5.3 When we collect your Personal Information, your Personal Information will only be used or disclosed for the primary purpose for which it was collected, a related secondary purpose, in accordance with any express consent you give TFA or as otherwise lawfully required (e.g. where your Personal Information is requested by a law enforcement agency).

-5.4 TFA will assume consent to use non-sensitive Personal Information to provide better services and for marketing purposes (including disclosure of such information to service providers) and may use or disclose your Personal Information to a Touch Football administrator for the secondary purpose of direct marketing communication, if:
+5.4 TFA may use or disclose your Personal Information to a Touch Football Administrator for the secondary purpose of direct marketing communication, if:

 (a) TFA collected the information from you;

-5.5 In each direct marketing communication, TFA will prominently display a simple notice or actionable option that you may express a wish not to receive any further direct marketing communication.
+(c) in each direct marketing communication, the TFA always prominently displays a simple notice or actionable option that you may express a wish not to receive any further direct marketing communication; and

-5.6 Each written direct marketing communication by TFA with you sets out TFA's contact details including business address, telephone number and email address.
+(d) each written direct marketing communication by the TFA with you sets out the TFA's contact details including business address, telephone and fax numbers and email address.

-(a) Touch Football NSW, QLD Touch Football, Affiliates and the NRL to enable them to administer the and the Rugby League Exchange and the game of Touch Football and provide related activities and services; and
+(a) disclose your Personal Information to its affiliates (including without limitation the States, a Competition Administrator and an Affiliate) to enable them to administer the game of Touch Football in their area and provide related activities and services; and

-(b) unless you inform TFA otherwise, the NRL, Touch Football NSW, QLD Touch Football, Affiliates, Touch Football Partners and selected other partners as part of the Rugby League Exchange to enable such recipients to provide you with information, materials and promotional opportunities.
-This sharing of Personal Information via the Rugby League Exchange will assist these organisations to more effectively administer promotional and information sharing activities;
+(b) unless you inform TFA otherwise, disclose your Personal Information to Affiliates, the States, Touch Football Partners and selected other partners as part of the Touch Football Exchange to enable such recipients to provide you with information, materials and promotional opportunities.
+This sharing of Personal Information via the Touch Football Exchange will assist TFA, Affiliates, the States, Touch Football Partners and selected other partners to more effectively administer promotional and information sharing activities.

-(c) its service providers, mail houses or other similar third-party organisations for the purpose of implementing the primary purposes, including fulfilling ticket requests and communicating Touch Football related offers.
+6.2 TFA may disclose your Personal Information to its service providers such as ticketing agents, mail houses or other similar third party organisations for the purpose of implementing the primary purposes, including fulfilling ticket requests and communicating Touch Football related offers.
 For example, TFA uses third party credit card payment gateway services on its website and applications.
-If you pay for a product or service through TFA's online platform, TFA will be required to provide certain financial details to the third-party service provider to effect the transaction.
-TFA requires these third party organisations to keep your contact details and Personal Information confidential and only use them for the designated purpose;
+If you pay for tickets or services through TFA's website and applications, TFA will be required to provide certain financial details to the third-party service provider to effect the transaction.
+TFA requires these third party organisations to keep your contact details and Personal Information confidential and only use them for the designated purpose.
+TFA may also disclose your Personal Information to other service providers which assist TFA in the conduct of its operations, such as information services providers, information technology providers and other similar third party organisations.

 7.1 TFA will take reasonable steps to: